Toggle read-only status of buffer (

 A buffer can be read-only, which means that commands to change its contents are not allowed.
 The mode line indicates read-only buffers with ‘%%’ or ‘%*’ near the left margin.
+See Mode Line.
 Read-only buffers are usually made by subsystems such as Dired and Rmail that have special commands to operate on the text; also by visiting a file whose access control says you cannot write it.

-C-x C-q (
+The command C-x C-q (

-toggle-read-only).
-It makes a read-only
+read-only-mode) makes a read-only

-setting the variable buffer-read-only, which has a local
+setting the variable buffer-read-only, which has a local value

 in each buffer and makes the buffer read-only if its value is

 M-x rename-buffer changes the name of the current buffer.
 You specify the new name as a minibuffer argument; there is no default.
 If you specify a name that is in use for some other buffer, an error happens and no renaming is done.